Program an Arduino and connect it to EZ-Builder to become an EZ-B.

 Compatible Official Arduinos

-Download the firmware source code for your Arduino version or compatible from the above list and continue to the next step of this tutorial. *Note: compatible or clone Arduino's will require a toolset and library installation to compile the firmware.
+Download the firmware source code for your Arduino version or compatible from the above link and continue to the next step of this tutorial. *Note: compatible or clone Arduino's will require a toolset and library installation to compile the firmware.
 Check the Arduino compatible product manual for instructions on adding libraries and tools to the Arduino IDE for clone hardware.